 A third of the world’s oil is produced in the Middle East.
 Saudi Arabia, Iran, Iraq, the United Arab Emirates, Kuwait, and Qatar belong to the world’s top suppliers of fossil fuel.
 A paleogeographic explanation on why the world’s largest oil reserves can be found in the Middle East is, according to latest scientific understanding, the result of the earth’s geodynamic development.
 Today’s Middle East is known for its desert and plain outlook; however, this was not always the case.
 According to the widely acknowledged theory, today’s Arabian Peninsula was over hundred million years ago the location of the Tethys Ocean which fed several rivers and was rich with nutrients and microorganisms.
 Over time, the tectonic movement of the earth caused the ocean to dry out and layers to form on top of the former ocean, which then compressed its organic remains and is now harvested as fossil fuel.

-Although the Middle East is the world’s leading energy exporter, exporting over 1.36 billion tons of oil equivalent (715385), its countries are desperate to diversify its economies and end their dependence on oil.
+Although the Middle East is the world’s leading energy exporter, exporting over 1.36 billion tons of oil equivalent, its countries are desperate to diversify its economies and end their dependence on oil.
 This is due to the global demand for fossil fuel having become quite volatile and is also prone to geopolitical and social events.
-The current coronavirus (COVID-19) pandemic illustrates quite strongly how the economies of the Middle East are affected by the drop of the global oil demand, as well as the subsequent fall of oil prices in the global market.
+The coronavirus (COVID-19) pandemic in the recent past illustrates quite strongly how the economies of the Middle East are affected by the drop of the global oil demand, as well as the subsequent fall of oil prices in the global market.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date